zscott/MultiBitExchange/README.md

 * Neatly structured
 * High-throughput / Low-latency by leveraging event sourcing and the [LMAX Disruptor pattern](http://martinfowler.com/articles/lmax.html).
 * Extensible (not necessarily configurable or pluggable, but definitely malleable)
+* Strong audit trail.
+ALL orders, trades, and changes to markets are stored in an audit log.
+* Scalable by employing CQRS to keep frequently read data models seperate from core matching engine.

 ## What development methodology is used?